-- (1) An address confirmation request that must contain: - (a) The voter's name and address of legal residence as shown on the voter registration record; - (b) A request that the voter notify the supervisor if either the voter's name or address of legal residence is incorrect. - (c) If the address confirmation request is required by s.
-98.065(2)(a), a statement that if the voter has not changed his or her legal residence or has changed his or her legal residence within the state, the voter should return the form within 30 days after the date on which the notice was sent to the voter; and - (d) Information about updating voter information through the online voter registration system. - (2) An address change notice that must be sent to the newly recorded address of legal residence by forwardable mail, including a postage prepaid, preaddressed return form with which the voter may verify or correct the voter's new address information. - (3) An address confirmation final notice that must be sent to the newly recorded address of legal residence, or to all addresses on file for the voter if no indication of new address has been received, by forwardable mail and must contain a postage prepaid, preaddressed return form and a statement that: - (a) If the voter has not changed his or her legal residence or has changed his or her legal residence within the state, the voter should return the form within 30 days after the date on which the notice was sent to the voter. - (b) If the voter has changed his or her legal residence to a location outside the state: - The voter shall return the form, which serves as a request to be removed from the registration books; and - 2.
+- (1) An address confirmation request that must contain: - (a) The voter's name and address of legal residence as shown on the voter registration record; - (b) A request that the voter notify the supervisor if either the voter's name or address of legal residence is incorrect; and - (c) Information about updating voter information through the online voter registration system. - (2) An address change notice that must be sent to the newly recorded address of legal residence by forwardable mail, including a postage prepaid, preaddressed return form with which the voter may verify or correct the voter's new address information. - (3) An address confirmation final notice that must be sent to the newly recorded address of legal residence, or to all addresses on file for the voter if no indication of new address has been received, by forwardable mail and must contain a postage prepaid, preaddressed return form and a statement that: - (a) If the voter has not changed his or her legal residence or has changed his or her legal residence within the state, the voter should return the form within 30 days after the date on which the notice was sent to the voter. - (b) If the voter has changed his or her legal residence to a location outside the state: - The voter shall return the form, which serves as a request to be removed from the registration books; and - 2.
 The voter shall be provided with information on how to register in the new jurisdiction in order to be eligible to vote. - (c) If the return form is not returned, the voter's name shall be designated as inactive in the statewide voter registration system, and confirmation of the voter's address of legal residence may be required before the voter is authorized to vote in an election.